girishdv86/MQ-programs/README.md

 SEND.sh: This script creats a SDR/RCVR channel setup

 stup_acttvtrace: This is a sample script to show activity trace and monitoring for trace messages

+trapit: This script keeps looking for certain occurrence of an error in the logs the triggers an action.
+This is useful for capturing debug docs.